maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Reboot after MBR](images/win-8bootcd2.png)

 - Setup will no probably see the MBR has some markings, and behave differently.

-  After confirming Windows 98 Setup, it will format the harddisk.
+  After confirming Windows 98 Setup (again), it will format the harddisk.
   This is done in a blink of the eye on our virtual machine.

   ![Format done](images/win-9install.png)